-- Keep these with you in the car: your passport/ID document (and those of your passengers), driving licence, vehicle registration, insurance documents, TUV papers, warning triangle, high visibility vest and a first aid kit.
+- Keep these with you in the car: your passport/ID document (and those of your passengers), driving license, vehicle registration, insurance documents, TUV papers, warning triangle, high visibility vest, and a first-aid kit.

 - You can only drive into low-emissions zones if you have a badge/sticker showing that your car’s emissions are low enough.
 You can apply for an environmental badge here.

 - It’s illegal to drive wearing headphones – use hands-free systems with phones.

 - Winter/all weather tires must be fitted in winter.